odigos-io/odigos/README.md

 | Datadog       | ✅     | ✅      |      |
 | Honeycomb     | ✅     |         |      |
 | Grafana Cloud | ✅     |         |      |
+**Many more destinations are coming soon.**

 Can't find the destination you need?
 Help us by following our quick [adding new destination](https://odigos.io/docs/contribution-guidelines/add-new-destination/) guide and submit a PR.

-Many more destinations are coming soon.

 ## Installation